-(Ref.: 40 CFR 63.6603(a), 63.6625(i), and Table 2d, Subpart ZZZZ)
+(Ref.: 40 CFR 63.6603(a), 63.6625(i), and Item 4 and Footnotes 1 and 2 of Table 2d, Subpart ZZZZ)

-3.D.2 For Emission Points AA-012 and AA-013, the permittee shall operate and maintain the engine according to the manufacturer's emission-related written instructions or develop your own maintenance plan which must provide to the extent practicable for the maintenance and operation of the engine in a manner consistent with good air pollution control practices for minimizing emissions.
+3.D.2 For Emission Points AA-005 and AA-006, the permittee shall operate and maintain the engines according to the manufacturer's emission-related written instructions or develop a maintenance plan which must provide to the extent practicable for the maintenance and operation of the engine in a manner consistent with good air pollution control practices for minimizing emissions.
 The permittee shall minimize the engine's time spent at idle during startup and minimize the engine's startup time to a period needed for appropriate and safe loading of the engine, not to exceed 30 minutes.